rerichardjr/dj_pyle/README.md

 - Improve pronunciation correction for artist and album names.
 - Support batch processing for multiple albums.
 - Improve error handling.
+- Album lookup using Musicbrainz when MP3s are not tagged.

 ---